OpenSourceEBike/ebike_wireless_remote/documentation/Power_Analysis.md

 ![Figure 2](ant_lev+ctrl_idle.png)
 In **POWER IDLE** mode, the remote is powered on and ready to immediately process button commands.
 2. **POWER OFF MODE**
    In this mode, the remote control turns off all  bluetooth and ANT wireless capabilities.
 The remote is put into a minimal power dissipation mode.
-The average power off current in this mode is 10.27 uA as shown below:
+The average power off current in this mode is only 0.44 uA as shown below:
    ![figure 3](deep_sleep.png)
 3. **ANT LEV TRANSMISSION MODE**
     In this mode, either the plus or minus button is pressed to increase or decrease the assist level on the ebike.